 Humans are depleting the earth’s resources at an ever-increasing rate.
-This is the sum of an ever-increasing global population multiplied by an ever-increasing level of consumption per person.
+This is the product of an increasing global population multiplied by an ever-increasing level of consumption per person.
 More people on the planet leads to more:

 - Sewerage and stock effluent

 - Soil eroded and degraded